dcrommie/walbrook/src/markdown-pages/privacy-policy.md

   ### When we disclose your personal information

-  Generally, we must obtain your consent before we tell anyone about you or your investments.
+  Generally, we must obtain your consent before we tell anyone about you or your investments and financial products.
 You can give us your consent expressly (by telephone or writing to us), or your conduct may imply it.

   Sometimes the law requires or allows us to give out information about you.
 For example, we may be required to give your information to AUSTRAC or product providers for anti-money laundering purposes.
 If you are involved in legal proceedings, we may be required under subpoena to provide your information to a court.